-- Stay home and get tested if you have symptoms of coronavirus (COVID-19) no matter how mild: including fever, chills, cough, sore throat, shortness of breath, runny nose, loss of sense of smell or taste.
+- All Victorians, including those in regional locations, are to get tested even with the mildest of symptoms.
+This includes fever, chills, cough, sore throat, shortness of breath, runny nose and loss or change in sense of smell or taste.
 Go home straight after your test and self-isolate while you wait for the results.
 Go to the DHHS testing map for locations.

 - Wear a face mask or covering when you leave home, unless a lawful exception applies.

 - Victorian coronavirus (COVID-19) data related to active case numbers, deaths, outbreaks, cases in aged care settings and hospitalisations is now publicly available each day on the website.